-If it is your first time planning an Africa safari vacation, East Africa, the pioneer safari destination, is a great choice for first-timers.
+If it is your first time planning an all-inclusive Africa safari vacation, East Africa, the pioneer safari destination, is a great choice for first-timers.
 The safari concept was started in East Africa, particularly in Kenya, and the word translates to “making a journey” in Swahili.
 It referred to the long distances people would have to traverse for trade routes and so forth in its original context.
 Today, Africa safari has been popularized in film and literature through grand tales of adventure, romance, and thrills, and that’s what it just is.

 If you’ve never been to Africa before, you have so much to look forward to.
 East Africa offers the most leisurely introduction to the continent for first-time travelers, and it has the wildlife, scenery, ambiance, and expertise to show for it.
 East Africa is the eastern region of the African continent.
 It includes safari heavyweights like Kenya, Tanzania, Uganda, Rwanda, and the Indian Ocean islands of Zanzibar and Seychelles.